Noisy Water Heater: Common Causes and How to Fix Them

 The same sound is heard when the heating element is ON, and water trapped under the scale formed on the elements turns into steam.
 This is also an indication that your water heater needs flushing, as the efficiency drops.

 Water heaters can also make a hissing noise when air is escaping through the TPR valve.
 By decreasing the temperature, the sound can be eliminated.
-If the noise and leaking occur together, you might want to consider replacing the TPR valve.
+If it occurs together with leaking, you might want to consider replacing the TPR valve.

 Understanding and Addressing Banging Noises in Your Water Heater